unocss/unocss/docs/guide/extracting.md

 # Extracting & Safelist

-Since UnoCSS works **at build time**, it meaning only the statically presented utilities will be generated and shipped to your app.
-Utilities that used dynamically or fetched from external resources at runtime might not be applied.
+Since UnoCSS works **at build time**, it means that only statically presented utilities will be generated and shipped to your app.
+Utilities that are used dynamically or fetched from external resources at runtime might not be applied.

-By default, UnoCSS will extract the utilities usage from files in your build pipeline with extension `.jsx`, `.tsx`, `.vue`, `.md`, `.html`, `.svelte`, `.astro`.
-And then generate the CSS on demand.
+By default, UnoCSS will extract the utilities usage from files in your build pipeline with extension `.jsx`, `.tsx`, `.vue`, `.md`, `.html`, `.svelte`, `.astro` and then generate the appropriate CSS on demand.

 `.js` and `.ts` files are **NOT included by default**.
 You can add `@unocss-include`, per-file basis, anywhere in the file that you want UnoCSS to scan, or add `*.js` or `*.ts` in the configuration to include all js/ts files as scan targets.
 Similarly, you can also add `@unocss-ignore` to bypass the scanning and transforming for a file.

 ### Safelist

-Sometimes you might want have to use dynamic concatenations like:
+Sometimes you might want to use dynamic concatenations like:

 ```html
 <div class="p-${size}"></div> <!-- this won't work! -->